Akshaya12Kanagala/Task-7/README.md

 Startup speed: Unchanged.<br>
 No suspicious behavior observed.<br>

-#### Conclusion: Both installed extensions (Google Docs Offline and McAfee® WebAdvisor) are safe and legitimate.
+#### Conclusion: <br> Both installed extensions (Google Docs Offline and McAfee® WebAdvisor) are safe and legitimate.
 No removals were necessary.